1j01/audio-sponge/README.md

 <!--
 * ERROR
 * ERROR ABOUT THERE BEING AN ERROR
-* ERRORS
+* MULTIPLE ERROR(S) NOW
 * ERROR ABOUT THERE BEING ERRORS
-* ERROR ABOUT ERRORS
+* ERROR ABOUT ERRORS IN GENERAL
-* ERROR ABOUT ERRORS BEING ERRORS
+* ERROR ABOUT ERRORS BEING ERRORS GENERALLY
 * ERRORS, AM I RIGHT?
 THEY ARE ALWAYS BEING ERRORS
+* HOW ERRONEOUS OF THEM
 * INSERT ERROR MESSAGE HERE
-* AN ARROR HAS SPELLING-GRAMMAR OCCURD
+* AN ARROR HAS SPELLING-GRAMMAR OCCURD; PLEASE Contact LENSES
 * OCCULT ERROR
 * WARNING
 * VAGUE FEELING OF UNEASE